 But Count Lilac and Leo intercede and defeat Caradoc:

 The true lovers unite.
 Still, this is not the end of the show.
-To find out what happens next, you have to see this on tour or buy the HDVD, which you can easily do by clicking on the amazon button below to find the best price in your part of the world:
+To find out what happens next, you have to see this on tour or buy the HDVD, which you can easily do by clicking on the amazon button below: